zekedvc/zekedellavechia/README.md

 ### Hi there, I'm Ezequiel - aka Zeke 👋 👋
 - 🔭 I’m currently working on Unity3d.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C# and Unity Engine.
-- 👯 I’m looking to collaborate on Video Games Development.
+- 👯 I’m looking to collaborate with Gamees Development.
 - 🤔 I’m looking for help with Game Engines.
-- 💬 Ask me about QA.
+- 💬 Ask me about QA or Video Games.
-- 📫 How to reach me: Linkedin @ https://ar.linkedin.com/in/ezequielagustind.
 - ⚡ Fun fact: I made my first game at 12 years with Klik & Play.

 ### Connect with me: